Choosing The Perfect Toilet For Your School: A Buyers Guide

 Close coupled toilets combine a toilet pan and cistern into a single unit, which makes them both cost effective and simple to install; consequently, they’re one of the most popular options in schools and homes alike.

-Our Sandringham close coupled toilet suite from Armitage Shanks also includes a push-button dual flushing system, so you can be sure your environmental credentials are up to scratch.
+Many close coupled toilets include a push-button dual flushing system, so you can be sure your environmental credentials are up to scratch.
 The downside of close coupled toilets is that they take up a lot of room, and so may not be suitable for school washrooms with a space issue.

 Wall hung toilets